AudioMoG: Guiding Audio Generation with Mixture-of-Guidance: Conclusion

 \section{Conclusion}

-In this work, we introduce AudioMoG, an improved sampling framework for audio generation.
-We start from an analysis of CFG and AG methods, demonstrating their respective principle on outperforming unguided diffusion generation.
-Then, we propose the mixture-of-guidance framework, introducing its mechanism which exploits the~\textit{cumulative benefits} of diverse guidance methods.
+In this work, we introduce \textit{AudioMoG}, a mixture-of-guidance framework to improve audio generation quality in the sampling process.
+In particular, we present two mixture strategies, PG and HG, which directly combine complementary guidance methods, or hierarchically integrate them for cumulative improvements.
 Comprehensive experiments demonstrate the superiority of AudioMoG over the popularly adopted CFG on T2A generation under the same inference budgets, as well as achieving improvement over both CFG and AG across V2A, T2M, and image generation tasks without increasing inference time.